Have questions or want to find out more? Give us a call! 1-877-APA-5818

 • A private area to rest

 When bringing up anxiety with your employer, be sure to be specific and focus on solutions.
-Rather than making a blanket statement like “my anxiety keeps me from working,” let them know that an altered schedule or another accommodation could improve the quality and quantity of your work.
+Rather than making a blanket statement like "my anxiety keeps me from working," let them know that an altered schedule or another accommodation could improve the quality and quantity of your work.
+Since the act of talking to your employer can in itself induce anxiety, it may help to formalize your request in writing.

 Getting Professional Help for Coping With Anxiety at Work

 While workplace anxiety can feel like it is overwhelming, there is a lot of hope.
 Anxiety is one of the most treatable mental illnesses.
 At Advanced Psychiatry Associates, we offer mental health services that include comprehensive testing and evaluations to figure out what is causing your anxiety.
+Treatment for managing anxiety often includes either medication such as antidepressants or anti-anxiety drugs or psychotherapy, such as counseling and cognitive behavior therapy.
+Sometimes a combination of both helps you find ways to manage anxiety at work or meets your specific needs.
+If you would like to discuss your anxiety and how you can effectively manage it, schedule an appointment with us today.